-3. Play the video The Top Ten Differences between Boys and Girls to get students into the mood.
+3. Play the video Differences between Men and Women to get students into the mood.
 It’s a funny little video.
 I hope nobody takes offence.

 4.Using Blue-tack, stick the posters containing the statements they need to discuss on the walls of the classroom.
 Posters here